S. Beyond the ESG Crisis – Corporate Disclosure, Financial Markets and Social Responsibility

 Section Description

-For decades, some investors and activists have been urging corporations and investment managers to provide public disclosures about a range of topics that are often grouped under terms like "sustainability," or "ESG" (environmental, social and governance), or "CSR" (corporate social responsibility).
-Many have responded by providing information and making claims about their practices in areas like (to name a few) greenhouse gas emissions, environmental impact, supply chain management, indigenous cultures, and diversity.
-Numerous frameworks have developed seeking to organize and govern these disclosures, and now these are being complemented by mandatory disclosure requirements ââ¬â most broadly in the European Union, but also in other jurisdictions and, with respect to climate-related matters, under SEC regulations and California state law.
+• For decades, some investors and activists have been asking corporations and investment managers to provide public disclosures and commitments about a range of topics that are often grouped under terms like sustainability, or ESG (environmental, social and governance), or CSR (corporate social responsibility).
+Many have responded by providing information and making claims about their practices in areas like greenhouse gas emissions, environmental impact, supply chain management, indigenous cultures, and diversity.

 - School Year & Semester